 When you suspect you have a fuel injector leaking; open your hood and inspect the fuel rail; where the injector are located.
 Have the engine running and take a look; if you have a fuel leak; you will definitely smell it.
 And, it will be wet with fuel, around the injector that has the problem.

 Fuel Tank Leak

 I would have to say that a fuel tank leak, is probably the most common fuel leak of all.
 Furthermore, there are many reasons for a fuel tank to leak; anything from a rotted tank to a punctured tank.
 If a fuel tank has a leak; it will usually leave a spot on the pavement, where you car is parked.
 This is a potential danger, because people who smoke cigarettes like to throw them out the car window; this could potentially ignite the fuel dripping from the tank.

 So, you may not think you could have a fuel smell in car; if it’s coming from the fuel tank.
 But, the fumes travel under the vehicle and enter every crack and crevice.
 If your fan is on inside your vehicle; the fumes will be sucked in from the fresh air intake; and will cause a potent fuel smell.

 Fuel Line Leak

 Fuel lines travel under the vehicle, from the fuel tank to the engine.
 It is very common to have a crushed or rotted fuel line.
 Because, there is not much protection, from road debris and the elements.
 There are also rubber fuel lines that could potentially, leak from old age.

-So, If you think you may have a fuel line leak.
-Follow the fuel line from the tank to engine; if the vehicle is fuel injected; the line will probably be dripping and will be easy to find.
+So, if you think you may have a fuel line leak; follow the fuel line from the tank to the engine.
+Also, if the vehicle is fuel injected; the line will probably be dripping and will be easy to find.
 Having a professional repair the fuel line is a good idea.
-Finally, If you have any other problems, the mechanic will be responsible for repairing it.
+Finally, if you have any other problems, the mechanic will be responsible for repairing it.